RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

 #### 1.3.2 **Display questions with multiple type of answerType**![](images/question-image5.png)

-the above quesion can be rendered in with the following Json data
+the above question can be rendered in with the following Json data

 ```json
 {